 Some people drink it as a detox because of the amino acid that helps your liver.
 But I just think it tastes really good and it’s like liquid meat…which is awesome.

-- 5 pounds beef marrow bones
+- 5 pounds beef marrow bones (or any bones you wish)

 - 2 carrots